 Drop the heat to medium and cook everything for about an hour and half to two hours.
 You should check it every once in a while to make sure the water hasn’t boiled away too much.
 Check your peas to make sure they’ve gotten really soft.

 After about an hour or so, you can come back and finely chop five or six garlic cloves, and squeeze the juice out of a bunch of lemons.
-You’re going to need about a cup of fresh lemon juice, so you may want to try reading up on
+You’re going to need about a cup of fresh lemon juice, so you may want to try reading up on how to juice a lime but just do it for lemons.

 Once your chick peas are super soft from boiling for hours, add them to the mixture and process until the whole thing is basically a paste.